Bank Holiday delivery & collection

 Viagra is a widely known erectile dysfunction (ED) medicine that works by increasing the blood flow to the penis, therefore helping to achieve an erection.
 It can be very effective, but isn’t suitable for everyone, so it’s important to be assessed by a clinician before getting a prescription.

 Learn more about how Viagra works and whether it’s right for you.
-If you have any of the above conditions, there are many alternatives that could be a better option such as Levitra, Cialis and Spedra
+If you have any of the above conditions, there are many alternatives that could be a better option such as Levitra, Cialis and Spedra.

-The most common side effects of Viagra
+The most common short term side effects of Viagra

 The majority of people don’t experience side effects when taking Viagra bought from a trusted source, such as LloydsPharmacy Online Doctor.
 However, as with all types of medication, there can be some risks.
 The below side effects are most common and happen in more than 1 in 100 people